apollographql/apollo/design/high-level-reactivity.md

 <img src="reactive-with-mutations-diagram.png" title="Reactive GraphQL with mutations" />

 You can see in the diagram how invalidations flow from the mutation to the relevant clients, which then refetch the data as needed.

+### Writing from external data sources

+If the writes to your backend are coming from an external source, you won't be able to take advantage of automatic invalidation.
+This means you will need something else to provide the reactivity if you need that data to update in your UI.
+The simplest thing to do is to have the service making the external write also post to the invalidation server directly.

+Another way to make external updates reactive is to set up a live query implementation that invalidates dependencies by watching the database.
+For example, Meteor's Livequery could be set up to watch MongoDB and fire the `todoLists:1` invalidation above when the result for `todoLists.find({ id: 1 })` changes.

+The initial version of the system won't have built-in support for livequeries, but we hope that well-defined APIs for all parts of the system will make these components easy to plug in to the rest of the stack.

 ## Data drivers